maxant/kafka-data-consistency/mf/README.md

 ## TODO

+- add sessionId to requestId - errors are propagated back to the session or request?
 - add offering and accepting and do validation of prices at that point.
 TRANSPORT still with kafka!
 - UI should show progress of updating, calcing discounts, caling prices. widget can have knowledge of last one it waits for
 - add timeouts in UI